crossplane/crossplane/GOVERNANCE.md

 # Crossplane Governance

+Crossplane follows two tier governance model.
+The higher level tier is made up of the Crossplane Steering Committee that is responsible for the overall health of the project.
+Maintainers and Organization Members make up the lower tier and they are the main contributors to one or more repositories within the overall project.

-This document defines governance policies for the Crossplane project, which is developed across two GitHub organizations:
+The governance policies defined here apply to all repositories and work happening within the following GitHub organizations:

 * https://github.com/crossplane
 * https://github.com/crossplane-contrib

-Both GitHub organizations fall under Crossplane's governance policies, but only the crossplane organization is constrained by its [charter](CHARTER.md).
-The crossplane-contrib organization exists to provide a neutral home for Crossplane extensions.
-Such extensions fall outside of the project's charter and are not required to fall under the project's governance, but may do so by choosing to be hosted in the crossplane-contrib organization.

 ## Steering Committee

-Steering committee members demonstrate a strong commitment to the project with views in the interest of the broader Crossplane community.
-They are the stewards of the entire Crossplane organization and are expected to dedicate thoughtful and serious effort towards the goal of general success in the ecosystem.
+The Crossplane Steering Committee oversees the overall health of the project.
+Its made up of members that demonstrate a strong commitment to the project with views in the interest of the broader Crossplane community.
+Their responsibilities include:

-Responsibilities include:

 * Own the overall charter, vision, and direction of the Crossplane project
+* Define and evolve project governance structures and policies, including project roles and how collaborators become maintainers.
 * Promote broad adoption of the overall project, stewarding the growth and health of the entire community
 * Provide guidance for the project maintainers